 below 90% attendance – letter sent home and support meeting arranged at school

-school year.
-Furthermore, those students who have unacceptable levels of absence will not be
+cumulatively over the school year.
+Furthermore, those students who have unacceptable levels of absence will not

 If you need support with your child’s attendance, please contact the school: